tom-bjorkholm/edit-cfg-json/doc/edit-cfg-json_api.md

 The values that the class of the configuration declares.

-They are what a new element of an ordinary list is copied from, and they are empty for a class the editor could not construct at all, which costs that configuration the offer and nothing else.
+They are one of the three places a new element of an ordinary list is copied from, and they are empty for a class the editor could not construct at all.
+That costs such a configuration this one place and nothing else: a list that already holds an element, or whose member the class annotated, is offered one all the same.

 <a id="edit_cfg_json.elements.TreeFacts.made"></a>